CodeSonar

-CodeSonar is a static code analysis tool from GrammaTech.
-CodeSonar is used to find and fix bugs and security vulnerabilities in source and binary code.
+CodeSonar is a static code analysis tool from CodeSecure, Inc. CodeSonar is used to find and fix bugs and security vulnerabilities in source and binary code.
 It performs whole-program, inter-procedural analysis with abstract interpretation on C, C++, C#, Java, as well as x86 and ARM binary executables and libraries.
 CodeSonar is typically used by teams developing or assessing software to track their quality or security weaknesses.
 CodeSonar supports Linux, BSD, FreeBSD, NetBSD, MacOS and Windows hosts and embedded operating systems and compilers.

 CodeSonar provides information for every weakness found, including the trace through the source code that would trigger the bug as well as a call-tree visualization that represents how the weakness is related to the wider application.

 Functional safety compliance

 CodeSonar supports compliance with functional safety standards like IEC 61508, ISO 26262, DO-178B/C, or ISO/IEC TS 17961.
 CodeSonar's warning classes also support several coding standard initiatives, including MITRE's CWE, JPL, Power of 10, MISRA C/C++ and SEI CERT C.